Builder's Risk Insurance

 Depending on the insurance company, this coverage may be added as an endorsement or purchased as a standalone policy.
 The policy can cover an existing building under renovation or new construction.

-Who pays for builder's risk insurance?
+Who typically provides builder's risk insurance?

-You might wonder who is responsible for builder's risk insurance.
-Anyone with a financial stake in a construction project can purchase a builder’s risk policy to protect their investment from theft and property damage.
-That includes general contractors, carpenters, subcontractors, building owners, commercial builders, and developers.
+In fact, anyone with a financial stake in a construction project can purchase a builder’s risk policy to protect their investment from theft and property damage.
+That includes general contractors, carpenters, subcontractors, building owners, and commercial builders.

 If the property owner or developer buys the policy, contractors or subcontractors may want to make sure they are listed as a named insured.
 You may need to have a discussion with all involved parties to clarify who is responsible for buying the policy and who is listed on it.